Pamela Name Meaning: Discover the Origins and Significance of the Name

 Pamela is a female given name of English origin that has been in use since the 18th century.
 The name is believed to have been coined by the English writer Sir Philip Sidney, who combined the Greek words “pan” meaning “all” and “mela” meaning “honey” to create the name.
 The name Pamela gained popularity in the 20th century, particularly in the United States.

-See also Charlie Name Meaning: Discover the Origins and Significance
+See also Andrea Name Meaning: Discover the Origin and Significance of this Popular Name

 Symbolism of Honey